“When should we start teaching our children about the Culture Wars?”

 Currently, Legends for Little Ones is only available in The Christendom Curriculum.

 Not only that, but we have created dozens of Battle Papers: introductory worldview essays on a variety of Culture War issues.
-This unique resource gives you literally hundreds of pages of prepared commentary—on the issues you care about—that you can use as a guide from first grade through graduation.
+This unique resource gives you hundreds of pages of prepared commentary—on the issues you care about—that you can use as a guide from first grade through graduation.

 And it all begins with our one-of-a-kind series, Culture War for Kids, which introduces such ideas as Christian Nationalism, Social Justice Warriors, honoring our ancestors, and more—but all written in age-appropriate ways that won’t overwhelm your children with too much, too fast.